multitools-ap-mvp/pdf-editor-app/README.md

 ---

 # Stack
 App is being powered by a NODE.JS Backend, simple HTML - Javascript Frontend.
 Docker integration & Python setup scripts.
+Postgres database schema is incl but not active in beta.

-Very Simple, Very basic, Very good! showing back to basic pays of.
+Very Simple, Very basic, Very good! showing back to basic pays of sometimes.

+// Want to Join ApexMultiTools?
+// Contact Amstaff
+// Wiki for all MultiTools is Online
+// LINK